This article is written for Evolving Wellness by fitness expert Marta Montenegro.

 How do I do keep a healthy diet when I have to eat out a lot?

 I eat out for lunch almost every day, travel frequently and still meet my diet requirements.
-Always look for vegetables and lean meat, or what you eat at home.
-Dismiss temptations and start with a salad or a broth soup, ask for everything plain (dressing on the side), don’t drink your calories with sodas and juices, and instead of dessert have an espresso or tea.
+Always look for vegetable dishes and other whole foods that resemble what you eat at home as much as possible.
+Dismiss temptations and start with a salad or a soup, ask for everything plain (dressing on the side), don’t drink your calories with sodas and juices, and instead of dessert have an herbal tea.

 Should I have one diet for me and another diet for the rest of the family?

-No. Eating a healthy diet with the appropriate amounts of vegetables, fruits, lean protein and grains should be a long-term family goal.
+No. Eating a healthy diet with the appropriate amounts of vegetables, fruits, lean protein, and whole grains should be a long-term family goal.
 Portion control is the answer.

 My husband and I started a diet, but he has lost more weight than me, and in less time!
 What am I doing wrong?

 Men have an advantage when it comes to weight loss.
 They tend to be more muscular than women, which mean a higher resting metabolism, because the metabolic activity of muscle is considerably higher than that of fat.

 But don’t let differences between the genders discourage you.
 Just be conscious of what you eat and make good food choices.